munificent/craftinginterpreters/book/closures.md

 execution simple and fast.
 Since local variables are lexically scoped in Lox, we have enough knowledge at compile time to resolve which surrounding local variables a function accesses and where those locals are declared.
-That in turn means we know how many upvalues a closure needs, which variables they capture, and which stack slots contain those variables in the declaring function's stack window.
+That in turn means we know *how many* upvalues a closure needs, *which* variables they capture, and *which stack slots* contain those variables in the declaring function's stack window.

 Currently, when the compiler resolves an identifier, it walks the block scopes for the current function from innermost to outermost.
 If we don't find the variable in that function, we assume the variable must be a global variable.
-We don't consider the local scopes of any enclosing functions -- they get skipped right over.
-The first change then is inserting a resolution step where we look through the local scopes in the chain of enclosing functions:
+We don't consider the local scopes of enclosing functions -- they get skipped right over.
+The first change then is inserting a resolution step for those outer local
+scopes:

-^code named-variable-upvalue (1 before, 1 after)
+^code named-variable-upvalue (3 before, 1 after)

 This new `resolveUpvalue()` function looks for a local variable declared in any of the surrounding functions.
 If it finds one, it returns an "upvalue index" for